zheshishuoshuo/microlensing/README.md

 ```
 to run the compilation file.
 This should create 5 executables and 4 libraries in the `bin` directory.

 I'll note that this repository contains the 4 libraries precompiled and placed in the `./microlensing/lib/` directory already.
-These libraries may or may not work on your hardware, as they were compiled for a particular cluster, but you can try running the example [python](#python) notebook first to see if they do.
+These libraries may or may not work on your hardware, as they were compiled for a particular cluster (NERSC), but you can try running the example [python](#python) notebook first to see if they do.
+They *should* work for Linux distributions that have GLIBC >= 2.31, and GLIBCXX >= 3.4.29, but no promises.
 If there are errors, you will need to compile everything yourself.

 ## python